6.5 Inline Markup

 xemacs key sequence may be marked like

-application or platform, the same sequence should be marked as
+application or platform, the same sequence should be marked as\kbd{Control-x Control-f}.

 - \keyword